Food Bank Program

-The Foodbank Program operated by the Frederick Community Action Agency (FCAA) provides a three- to five-day supply of food to families and individuals who are facing an economic crisis and cannot afford to buy their groceries.
+The Food Bank Program operated by the Frederick Community Action Agency (FCAA) provides a three- to five-day supply of food to individuals and families who are facing an economic crisis and cannot afford to buy their groceries.

 Volunteers are needed to:

-Sort food and re-stock the foodbank shelves
+- Sort food and re-stock the foodbank shelves

-Hand-out groceries to families using the foodbank
+- Hand-out groceries to families using the foodbank

 General Information for Volunteers in the Foodbank and Soup Kitchen:

-Client information, such as the names of people using the Foodbank or Soup Kitchen, is protected by law and must remain confidential.
+- Client information, such as the names of people using the Foodbank or Soup Kitchen, is protected by law and must remain confidential